Module: Content modeling guide

 From a business perspective, content types need to represent meaningful structures that both humans and machines understand.
 The following images show an article with additional related content and how this data is translated into a content type.

-The diagram shows how the fields of an the Article and Asset content types map onto different parts of a webpage.
+The diagram shows how the fields of the Article and Asset content types map onto different parts of a webpage.

 The webpage layout contains a teaser image, featured items, and a full article page.
-The Article content type contains fields, such as title, teaser image (which references the Asset content type), summary, taxonomy, article text, related articles, and article publication date.
+The Article content type contains fields such as title, teaser image (which references the Asset content type), summary, taxonomy, article text, related articles, and article publication date.

 The website screenshot illustrates how different fields are reused.
 For example, the article’s title, teaser image, and summary are reused in the article Teaser and Featured news blocks, and the full article page.